ChristopherHX/gitea-actions-runner/README.md

 Act runner is a runner for Gitea based on [actions/runner](https://github.com/actions/runner) and the workflow yaml parser of [act](https://gitea.com/gitea/act).

+- This runner doesn't download actions via the git http protocol, it downloads them via tar.gz and zip archives.
+- This runner doesn't support absolute actions in composite actions `https://github.com/actions/checkout@v3` will only work in workflow steps.
+- This runner does support service container
+- This runner does support https://github.com/actions/runner-container-hooks
+- This runner uses the official https://github.com/actions/runner runner to run your steps
+- This runner is a protocol proxy between Gitea Actions and GitHub Actions

+## Known Issues

+- actions/runner's live logs are skipping lines, but it is not possible to upload the full log without breaking live logs after the steps are finished
+- job outputs cannot be sent back https://gitea.com/gitea/actions-proto-def/issues/4
+- Not possible to update display name of steps from runner Pre and Post steps are part of setup and complete job, steps not in the job are ignored by the server

 ## Prerequisites

 - Install powershell 7 https://github.com/powershell/powershell